kate-codec/alx-system_engineering-devops/0x01-shell_permissions/README.md

 Exercise 6: chmod ug+x,o+r hello Add execute permission to user and group owner, and read permission to others for file hello

-Exercise 7: chmod ugo+x hello Add execution permission to all for file hello.
+Exercise 7: chmod ugo+x hello (or) chmod +x hello Add execution permission to all for file hello.

 Exercise 8: chmod 007 hello Set permissions for file hello so owner and group don't have any permissions and other users have all permissions.